Vishal0899/dermstore_clone/README.md

 # 👨‍💻 Tech stack

-Here's a overview of the tech stack the airbnb app uses:
+Here's a overview of the tech stack the Dermstore uses:

 React | Node.js | Css | Bootstrap | React-Router